This site is lovingly dedicated to my father, Walter "Monday" Poniedzialek , a 540th Engineer and all the other outstanding engineers of VI Corps.

 Check out our Engineer Photo Gallery, featuring over 2000 photographs from my personal collection.
 Many thanks to all for their photo contributions!

-Our Message Board contains all kinds of info.
-It's not limited to engineers, but includes units of from all branches of the armed services.
+Our VI Corps Forum contains a wealth of information and is not limited to engineers, but includes units of from all branches of the armed services.
 You'll also find reunion information, research help, and much more.
 Make sure you register to become a member.
 This allows you to read, post and reply.
 See ya there!